NickBell123/Digi-Market-Cap/README.md

 ## Testing
-* Crome dev tools was use throughout the project checking responsive handling and looging errors
+* Crome dev tools was use throughout the project for checking and handling errors

 * All HTML went through W3C HTML validator